U.S. delays trading ban on Chinese-military linked securities

 The measures effectively crippled the company’s smartphone division.

-The U.S. Department of Defense also placed similar restrictions on China's Semiconductor Manufacturing International Corporation (0981.HK), a firm key to China's national drive to boost its domestic chip sector.
+The U.S. Department of Defense also placed similar restrictions on China’s Semiconductor Manufacturing International Corporation, a firm key to China’s national drive to boost its domestic chip sector.

 Our Standards: The Thomson Reuters Trust Principles.